 Devil’s Pool Victoria Falls Booking: How and Where to Book?

 The Devil’s Pool tour (AKA Livingstone Island tour) is run by Tongabezi, a tour operator that also runs a luxury lodge on the Zambia side upstream from Victoria Falls.
-If you want to try to book directly with Tongabezi, you can attempt filling out the form on their website and await an email response.
+If you want to book directly with Tongabezi, they now accept bookings that can be made online on their website.
+You can also use that site to see up-to-date availability for the dates you’re traveling to Victoria Falls.

 Very Important – Book In Advance!

 This is perhaps the most important piece of advice we can offer.
 There are only five tours per day and they are composed of small groups of sixteen people.
 The Devil’s Pool tours sell out almost everyday.
-So if you want to visit Devil’s Pool, be sure to book it in advance or you may arrive to Victoria Falls disappointed that you can’t get a spot.
+So if you want to visit Devil’s Pool, be sure to book it in advance or you will likely arrive to Victoria Falls disappointed that you can’t get a spot.
 We recommend trying to book at least a week before the date that you want to go.
+But booking a month in advance would be best.

 Devil’s Pool Victoria Falls – When to Go